 Database Schema

-Data Machine uses five core tables for managing pipelines, flows, jobs, deduplication tracking, and chat sessions.
+Data Machine uses eight core tables for managing pipelines, flows, jobs, agents, access control, deduplication tracking, chat sessions, and centralized logging.

 Core Tables